AteneodeCebuICT/Manuals/00-coding-primer.md

 The Ateneo de Cebu - ICT Team develops technology-based solutions that aims to…

-1. enhance the teaching and learning process by developing applications that can either be used in the classroom or as a tool that helps the teachers in preparing their lessons
+1. Enhance the teaching and learning process by developing applications that can either be used in the classroom or as a tool that helps the teachers in preparing their lessons
-2. increase the productivity of the faculty and staff by developing applications that cater to the needs of the school community
+2. Increase the productivity of the faculty and staff by developing applications that cater to the needs of the school community
-3. solve problems and needs that are very difficult to do without the use of computer algorithms.
+3. Solve problems and needs that are very difficult to do without the use of computer algorithms.

 ## Methodologies

 The team tries to follow [Agile Software Development](https://www.atlassian.com/agile) as much as possible.

 The needs of the school community may change very easily and very quickly.
 The team tries to be flexible and be *agile* enough to deliver the needs of the school.